 Unfortunately, the third in the series, Hollywood Hack, is still a Word doc on my laptop.
 I was in the middle of finishing it up when my publisher closed my imprint.
 I was–and am–super excited because it focused more on Emme and had more of Z, who was a character I love.
 Plus the title was a play both on celebs getting hacked and the nickname Hollywood gives writers and directors who they think are overrated.
 Hopefully one day it’ll be published.
 There’s a cover and back cover copy floating around on the internet that we tried to get down, but alas, it’s still out there.

 I’m also thrilled to share that the series is now out in audio thanks to Dreamscape Media.
 Pick them up on Audible or wherever audiobooks are sold!

-Welcome to my website!
-I’m a recovering TV writer who spent 8 years working in Hollywood, including a stint writing for the CBS drama Cold Case.
+My time in LA included a stint writing for the CBS drama Cold Case.
 People were always surprised to learn what I did for a living.
 Probably because I seemed way too happy to be brainstorming ways to murder people every week.
 But to me, Hollywood is a place where it’s better to laugh than to cry.
-And so I wanted to write a book that combined my love of mystery with the absurdity that can be show business.
+And so I wanted to write a series that combined my love of mystery with the absurdity that can be show business.

-You can find out more about Dayna (and me) by visiting the links in the above menu.
+You can find out more about the Detective by Day series (and me) by visiting the links in the above menu.